thecodeassassin/influxdb.com/content/docs/v0.9/administration/administration.md

   - /docs/v0.9/query_language/database_administration.html
 ---

-Full configuration and management of an InfluxDB cluster is provided through the query language.
-This section describes how to manage databases, retention policies, users, and user privileges using the query language.
+Full suite of administration commands are available through the query language.
+The administrative commands allow common database management operations such as

+- Create and delete users, including admin users
+- Set user passwords
+- Create and delete databases
+- Grant, alter, and revoke database access privileges
+- Create and delete retention policies
+- Delete measurements and series
+- Create and delete continuous queries

-_Note: Only cluster administrators can create and drop databases, and manage users.
-See the documentation on [Authorization](../authentication_and_authorization.html#cluster-administration-privileges) for more information._
+_Note: When authentication is enabled, only admin users can execute the commands listed on this page.
+See the documentation on [authentication](authentication.html) and [authorization](authorization.html) for more information._

-The primary mechanism for issuing any of the commands listed below is through the HTTP API or `influx` command line interface.
-For example, the command `CREATE DATABASE mydb` can be executed using `curl` as follows:
+The commands listed below can be executed by sending the command to the HTTP API `/query` endpoint as the URL parameter `q`.
+For example, using `curl`,

 ```
 curl -G 'http://localhost:8086/query' --data-urlencode "q=CREATE DATABASE mydb"
 ```

-and via the `influx` command line interface
+or using the `influx` command line interface,

 ```
 influx -username test -password test
 > CREATE DATABASE mydb
 ```

-### Identifiers
+## Identifiers

 An identifier is any user defined name or key, e.g. `mydb`.
-In the query language, identifiers are used to reference databases, retention policies, measurements, and users, as well as tag keys and field keys.
+Identifiers are used to reference databases, retention policies, measurements, and users, as well as tag keys and field keys.

 Identifiers may be quoted or unquoted and must follow these rules: